Modern Slavery Transparency Statement

 MODERN SLAVERY TRANSPARENCY STATEMENT FOR

-We are committed to operating ethically and with integrity and transparency in all our business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our supply chain.
+We are dedicated to operating ethically, transparently and with integrity in all our business dealings and putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our supply chain.

 STRUCTURE AND SUPPLY CHAIN

 VS&Co is a specialty retailer of women's intimate and other apparel and beauty products marketed under the Victoria's Secret, PINK and Adore Me brand names.
 We have more than 910 stores in the United States, Canada and China, as well as our own websites, www.VictoriasSecret.com, www.PINK.com and www.AdoreMe.com and other online channels worldwide.
 Additionally, we have approximately 450 stores in approximately 70 countries operating under franchise, license, and wholesale arrangements.
 The Company also includes the merchandise sourcing and production function serving us and our international partners.
 We operate as a single segment designed to seamlessly serve customers worldwide through stores and online channels.
 On December 30, 2022, the acquisition of Adore Me, Inc. was completed.
 This report excludes data from Adore Me, unless otherwise noted.

 VS&Co sources all its product lines – lingerie and apparel, accessories and beauty products – from more than 300 factories around the world with the majority in Vietnam, United States, Sri Lanka, Indonesia and China.
 Our top 10 suppliers represent more than 80 percent of our production spend; we have worked with the majority of these partners for over 20 years.